Hallberg-Rassy 40 · Est. 2004

 Riding the Trade Winds

 The Caribbean cruise was born from a Facebook post.
-Paul recruited crew — Kawabata, who flew from Japan, and left-seat Linda — and the three set off from Grenada on March 3, 2024.
+Paul recruited crew — Kawabata, who flew from Japan, and Linda Saza — and the three set off from Grenada on March 3, 2024.
 Some days they covered as little as 5 miles; others as many as 50.
 The pattern was simple: anchor in a bay, row the dinghy ashore, explore, eat at local restaurants, meet other cruisers, and move on.

 They sailed the western side of the island chain, where the Caribbean's prevailing easterly winds are gentler.
 "Waves and wind come from the east, so the west side is calmer.
 But you still get plenty of breeze."
 Sparkling blue seas, clear skies, and the steady push of the trades carried them north from island to island.